-Patients have the right to discontinue study drug or withdraw from study follow-up at any time for any reason, without prejudice to their medical care.
+Patients have the right to discontinue study drug or withdraw from the study at any time for any reason, without prejudice to their medical care.
 Furthermore, the investigator may discontinue a patient from study drug.
-Consultation with the medical monitor should occur prior to study drug discontinuation.
+Consultation with the medical monitor should occur prior to study drug discontinuation or withdrawing a patient from the study.
 The reason for a patient's discontinuation from study drug or study termination will be recorded in the electronic case report form (eCRF).
 Any patient that discontinues study drug for 14 consecutive days or more must have approval from the medical monitor prior to resuming treatment with study drug.

 8.5.1.
-Patient Study Drug Discontinuation Criteria
+Patient Discontinuation Criteria

-Study drug discontinuation refers to a patient's stopping administration of study drug.
+Discontinuation refers to a patient's stopping administration of study drug.
 Reasons for study drug discontinuation may include the following: